destination-earth-digital-twins/deode-workflow-docs/docs/_sources/markdown_docs/development_guide.md.txt

 - ✔️ Run the default config file, using CY48t3, under ecflow following the instructions in the [README](https://github.com/destination-earth-digital-twins/Deode-Prototype/blob/develop/README.md) file.
 - ✔️ Repeat the same using the config file for CY46h1, i.e. `deode/data/config_files/config_CY46h1.toml`.
 - ✔️ Test the nesting procedure for both CY46h1 and CY48t3 using the config files `deode/data/config_files/config_[CY46h1|CY48t3]_target.toml`.
 Both of the runs will use data from the first two tests.
-- ✔️ Test the stand alone task for the forecast following the instructions in the [README](https://github.com/destination-earth-digital-twins/Deode-Prototype/blob/develop/README.md) file. ( This does not work at the moment )
+- ✔️ Finally test the stand alone task for the forecast following the instructions in the [README](https://github.com/destination-earth-digital-twins/Deode-Prototype/blob/develop/README.md) file.

 ## Branches
 As of now, the repository has two main branches: